yucheols/TwoSalDist/README.md

 ## Citation
 ```
 Y Shin, A Borzée, D Park.
 2025.
 Climatic data sources and limitations of ecological niche models impact the estimations of historical ranges and niche overlaps in distantly related Korean salamanders.
-BMC Ecology and Evolution.
-In press.
+BMC Ecology and Evolution 25: 105.
 ```